Mathics3/mathics-threejs-backend/docs/developers/polygons.md

 ```

 # Coplanar
 Coplanar means that all the points of the polygon are in the same plane.
-That *doesn't* implies that all x/y/z values are going to be the same, e.g.: the points (0, 0, 0), (1, 0, 1), (1, 1, 1), (0, 1, 0) are in the same plane.
+That *doesn't* imply that all x/y/z values are going to be the same, e.g.:
+the points (0, 0, 0), (1, 0, 1), (1, 1, 1), (0, 1, 0) are in the same plane.
 The good news is that [earcut](https://github.com/mapbox/earcut) deals well with this type of coplanar polygons.

 The current implementation also can't draw coplanar polygons with holes.
 We still need to implement the [even-odd rule](https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule).